siznax/blacklivesmatter/power-1998-greene.md

 **34. BE ROYAL IN YOUR OWN FASHION: ACT LIKE A KING TO BE TREATED LIKE ONE**

 The way you carry yourself will often determine how you are treated:
-In the long run, appearing vulgar or com¬ mon will make people disrespect you.
+In the long run, appearing vulgar or common will make people disrespect you.
 For a king respects himself and inspires the same sentiment in others.
 By acting regally and confident of your powers, you make yourself seem destined to wear a crown.